LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/guides-to-testing-in-the-platform/003-data-quality-testing-guide.md

 There have to be previous results in the MetricsRepository!!
 ```

-To avoid this error, run the standard verification constraint checks first (see [Example Check](#example-check) section above) and then add your anomaly constraint checks afterwards.
+To avoid this error, run the standard verification constraint checks first (see [Fact-checking of data values example](#1-fact-checking-of-data-values-example) section above) and then add your anomaly constraint checks afterwards.
 :::

 For example, we check if the size of a dataframe has increased by more than twice the previous size.